Hive Integration - Best Practices¶

-Instead of replacing, this statement will append the data from the specified query to the named table or partition.
+Instead of replacing data, this statement appends data from the specified query to the named table or partition.

 INSERT INTO TABLE <table> ...
 VALUES ...

-This statement is the same as provided by regular RDBMSs, where concrete values are inserted into an existing table.
+This statement is the same as provided with regular relational database management systems, where concrete values are inserted into an existing table.
 In practice, this is used mostly to generate (small) test data.

-All of these queries share the need to access the underlying storage location of the dataset.
-With Okera, you have two choices of handling these types of operations:
+All of these queries require access to the underlying storage location of the dataset.
+With Okera, you have two choices to handle these types of operations:

-In this case all writes bypass Okera altogether.
+In this case, all writes bypass Okera altogether.
 This is useful for sandboxing or temporary staging of data on compute clusters, using a cluster-local filesystem, such as HDFS on ephemeral disks attached to the virtual machines.
-It is ideally suited for temporary datasets which have the same lifetime as the compute cluster.
+This solution is ideally suited for temporary datasets that have the same lifetime as the compute cluster.

-Notes: - For either choice you need to have write access to the underlying storage system(s). - For option #2, you also must have been ALL or INSERT permissions granted in the Okera Policy Engine.
+Notes: - For both options, you must have write access to the underlying storage systems. - For option 2, you also must have ALL or INSERT permissions granted in the Okera Policy Engine.

-For shared filesystems, there two modes of operations that are supported, which is controlled by setting the boolean configuration variable
+For shared filesystems, two modes of operation are supported.
+They are controlled by the setting of the boolean configuration variable

-When this setting is chosen, Okera is enabling writes to partitioned and non-partitioned tables.
-Conversely, this exposes the underlying metadata of non-partitioned tables to clients, which disables their fine-grained access control.
+true, Okera enables writes to partitioned and non-partitioned tables.
+This exposes the underlying metadata of non-partitioned tables to clients, which disables their fine-grained access control.
 Partitioned tables are still fully controlled for reads.

-The default mode does not expose the metadata for non-partitioned tables, meaning they cannot be written to.
-Conversely, fine-grained access control for reads are enabled.
+false(the default mode), the metadata for non-partitioned tables is not exposed.
+The non-partitioned tables cannot be written to and fine-grained access control for reads are enabled.
 For partitioned tables, both read and writes are possible.